 1. Slice up a good tomato and find a slice or two of good bread.
 We prefer leftover market baguettes, cut on a diagonal so you get an irregular, but large piece. 🙂

-2. Heat up your cast iron skillet very hot, and add your preferred oil (I prefer coconut oil which you can get here and the gallons of which are on a half-off sale until October 9th, just sayin’).
+2. Heat up your cast iron skillet very hot, and add your preferred oil.
 My Grandma Young probably used lard.
 Olive oil is good.
 Butter is good, too, but will burn more easily.

 3. Plop your bread into the hot oil and toast it first, flipping it once.
-That virgin coconut oil is so good for you!
-Set it aside on your plate: the toast, not the oil.
+Remove to your plate.

 4. Crack your egg open into the remaining hot oil.
 It will sputter and sizzle and pop.
 That’s what it’s supposed to be doing.
 We don’t want a soft egg here.
-We want a bold and powerful egg, with crispy edges and perhaps a little “yellow blood” (that’s what my brother Mark always called a runny yolk) to spill over the toast edge.
+We want a bold and powerful egg, with crispy edges and perhaps a little “yellow blood” (my brother Mark’s term) to spill over the toast edge.
 That way you can lick your fingers afterwards.
 Yum.
 Turn the heat down to medium high.
 The edges will begin to brown, but don’t fret.
-Give it a minute or two and cook it until the white is opague and the bottom side is firm.
+Give it a minute or two and cook it until the white is opaque and the bottom is firm.
 If you like a bit of cheese on it, add the cheese now and give it a few seconds to melt.
-It’s ready, baby.